althonos/pyrodigal/paper/paper.md

 Improvements in sequencing technologies have seen the amount of available genomic data expand considerably over the last twenty years.
-One of the key step for analysing this data is the prediction of protein-coding regions in the genomic sequences, known as Open Reading Frames (ORFs), which span between a start and a stop codon.
-A recent comparison of several ORF prediction methods [@AssessORF:2019] has shown that Prodigal [@Prodigal:2010], a prokaryotic gene finder using dynamic programming, is one of the highest performing *ab initio* ORF finder.
+One of the key step for analysing is the prediction of protein-coding regions in genomic sequences, known as Open Reading Frames (ORFs), which span between a start and a stop codon.
+A recent comparison of several ORF prediction methods [@AssessORF:2019] has shown that Prodigal [@Prodigal:2010], a prokaryotic gene finder that uses dynamic programming, is one of the highest performing *ab initio* ORF finders.
 Pyrodigal is a Python package that provides bindings and an interface to Prodigal to make it easier to use in Python applications.

 # Statement of need